 The hallways of the hotel’s eighth floor have been adorned with historic photos of Dallas and John F. Kennedy from 1963.The reason?
 Mark discovered while researching the building with the Library of Congress that Lee Harvey Oswald was once interviewed on the eighth floor by an anti-communist group that officed there.
 In fact, the property is even named in the legendary Warren Report.

-For The Saint’s signature restaurant, Mark partnered with chef Andrew Nguyen of Death By Tako to open Tempt Restaurant near the main entrance, which offers a modern take on southern classics.
+The Saint’s signature restaurant Tempt, near the main entrance, offers a modern take on southern classics.
 (If you’re with a group, try to snag the marble banquette table in the front window for the best people-watching.)
 Across the lobby is a cozy space dressed in scarlet Venetian chandeliers, dubbed the Burgundy Bar (pronounce it like a local: bur-GUN-dee), which serves up cocktails inspired by the “Seven Deadly Sins.”